Brodiaea: Species

-formerly included
+Formerly included

-Numerous other names have been coined using the name Brodiaea, referring to species now regarded as better suited to other genera (Androstephium Beauverdia Dandya Dichelostemma Leucocoryne Nothoscordum Tristagma Triteleia Triteleiopsis).
+Numerous other names have been coined using the name Brodiaea, referring to species now regarded as better suited to other genera (Androstephium, Beauverdia, Dandya, Dichelostemma, Leucocoryne, Nothoscordum, Tristagma, Triteleia, and Triteleiopsis).

 Distribution and habitat

 Brodiaea species are confined to western North America, from British Columbia in the north, through the West Coast of the United States region, to northwestern Mexico in the south.
 The majority of species are endemic to California.

 Many are adapted to serpentine soils or other soils with particular chemical compositions, resulting in limited distributions and several rare and endangered species.
 An example is Brodiaea pallida, known only from two populations along the border between Tuolumne County and Calaveras County, California.

 Cultivation

 A number of species of Brodiaea are in cultivation.
 Species such as B. californica and B. coronaria are recommended for sunny positions in the garden, where they extend the flowering season of most ornamental bulbs, flowering in early summer rather than in spring.
 The flower heads (umbels) of larger species can be dried for use as winter decorations.
 Smaller species, such as B. terrestris, may be grown in a bulb frame or alpine house.